 Steven is a researcher/methodology advisor and has a background in Sociology and Health Studies.
 He is based at ScHARR at the University of Sheffield, where he is a Senior Research Fellow in health services research.
 He also has a lead evaluator role in the NIHR CLAHRC for Yorkshire and Humber.
 Steven is a mixed-methods researcher, and specialises in teaching and leading complex programme evaluations.
 His role in the study is to advise on Realist Evaluation methodology.

-Dr Gail Gilchrist
+Prof. Gail Gilchrist